About the Making of the Virtual Bassist

 Virtual Bassist has been the most requested product for years.
 What took so long?

 There were various reasons.
 We always had this idea of “The Virtual Band”.
 When we launched Virtual Guitarist, we first wanted that series to grow to some level of comprehensiveness.
 Then there were the Drummers, and right after that electronic versions – the Beatmakers.
 And like with Virtual Guitarist, there was a legacy there, so we were extra ambitious to make it right, and even better this time, so I guess we took our time.

 Fourteen years ago, there wasn’t a “hard problem”.
-Everyone had a few sampled basses that passed for an ok bass track, whereas to create a believable guitar riff or strumming was – and is – almost impossible on a MIDI keyboard.
+Everyone had a few sampled basses that passed for an ok bass track.
+However, to create a believable guitar riff or strumming was almost impossible on a MIDI keyboard.
 So people went with the compromise to save the money.
 I think that has changed – standards have gone up along with instrument quality, and so has the pain point.
 These days, stuff has to sound real to pass for real, and any arrangement is only as strong as the weakest link in that regard.
 Like, put a MIDI bass on a Foo Fighters track and it’d sound like MIDI, not Foo Fighters.

-In the meantime great virtual bass instruments like Spectrasonics Trilian or the Scarbee Basses have come out and were really successful, so that and the steady onslaught of user requests made us change our mind and place the bet.
+In the meantime, great virtual bass instruments like Spectrasonics Trilian or the Scarbee Basses have come out.
+They were really successful, so that and the steady onslaught of user requests made us change our mind and place the bet.

 What were some of the key ideas behind the new Virtual Bassist?